HenkBoxma/rigi-ios/README.md

   pod 'Rigi'
 end
 ```

+Note: the minimum required target is ios version 12.0.

 Once you update your Podfile you will need to run either `pod update` or `pod install --repo-update` to update your repos.